en1y/Briskula/console-game/jre/legal/java.base/icu.md

  #
  #    The TZ database itself is not an IETF Contribution or an IETF
  #    document.
 Rather it is a pre-existing and regularly updated work
- #    that is in the public com.domain, and is intended to remain in the
+ #    that is in the public com.italian.cards.domain, and is intended to remain in the
- #    public com.domain.
+ #    public com.italian.cards.domain.
 Therefore, BCPs 78 [RFC5378] and 79 [RFC3979] do
  #    not apply to the TZ Database or contributions that individuals make
  #    to it.
 Should any claims be made and substantiated against the TZ
  #    Database, the organization that is providing the IANA